railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 	--> Execute a Plugin`, then select :guilabel:`Print Workflow (complex)` and click :guilabel:`OK`.

 	As the Purchase Order progresses, you can keep reprinting the displayed workflow.
-The order's state is marked by nodes coloured red.
+The order's state is marked by nodes colored red.

 .. figure:: images/purchase_workflow.png
    :align: center